call us today

 Facing your driving under the influence of prescription drugs charge in Florida can be an overwhelming, stressful experience.
 The qualified DUI defense lawyers of the Galigani Law Firm in Gainesville have around 50 years of combined legal experience and know what it takes to expose any weak links in the prosecution's case to help your situation.
-Dean Galigani is Board Certified for professionalism and expertise in Criminal Trial Law and is experienced in all areas of criminal defense, including DUI charges involving prescription drugs.

 If you have been arrested and charged with driving under the influence of prescription drugs in Alachua County, Bradford County, Marion County, Levy County, Gilchrist County, Columbia County, Baker County, or Union County, put the criminal defense specialization and years of experience of the Galigani Law Firm behind you.
 Your first consultation concerning your Gainesville prescription drug DUI case with Galigani Law Firm is free, so call (352) 375-0812 today to schedule yours.

 In Florida, you can be arrested for prescription drug DUI if you are in actual physical control of a vehicle with your normal faculties impaired by prescription drugs, such as the ones listed below.